abuseofnotation/abuseofnotation.github.io/_posts/microblog/2025-04-03-haskell-task.md

 uncurry <a, b, c> :: (a -> b -> c) -> (a, b) -> c

 ```
+Haskell figures that out by itself.

-So, let's continue with our task namely:
+So, let's continue with our task, namely:

 > Return a list of all combinations (i.e. order doesn't matter) of the given length.
 > Example: Given "abc" and 2 the answer is ["ab","ac","bc"] but order doesn't matter at either level.